activebook/clash_forge/README.md

 # Clash Forge

-**Clash Forge** is a powerful and user-friendly tool designed to streamline the management of proxy configurations for [Clash](https://github.com/Dreamacro/clash), a popular rule-based proxy client.
+**Clash Forge** is a powerful and user-friendly tool designed to streamline the management of proxy configurations for [Clash], a popular rule-based proxy client.
 Whether you have Clash subscriptions or individual proxy URLs, Clash Forge converts them into Clash-compatible YAML configuration files with ease.
 It automates tedious tasks, resolves DNS blocks, and provides clear feedback, making proxy setup a breeze.

 ## Features